cristianofranco76/getting-and-Cleaning-Data/README.md

         Note: mutate function ("dlyr" package) is used to insert the activity labels names (instead of numbers) when reading the lable file.

      b.
 Bind labels, data & a <b>new variable called data_type = "test" to mark the measurements of this type of subjects.</b>
-     Note: I used the binding functions here available at dplyr package - bind_cols() and mutate from "dplyr" package to insert the new variable.
+     Note: I used the binding functions here available at dplyr package - <b>bind_cols() and mutate</b> from "dplyr" package to insert the new variable.

-  7. <b>Merges the training and test sets</b> creating one unique dataset file
+  7. <b>Merges the training and test sets</b> creating one unique dataset file.
-     Note: I used the binding functions here available at dplyr package - bind_rows()
+     Note: I used the binding functions here available at "dplyr" package - <b>bind_rows()</b>

   8. <b>Extracts only the measurements on the mean ("mean()" variables) and standard deviation ("std()" variables)</b> for each measurement from the Merged data set.
      Note: I used the select() function from "dplyr" with contains() to create a data set wiht the desired variables